scikit-learn-contrib/py-earth/doc/earth.rst

 forward pass searches for terms that locally minimize squared error loss on the training set.
 Next, a pruning pass selects a subset of those terms that produces a locally minimal generalized cross-validation (GCV) score.
 The GCV score is not actually based on cross-validation, but rather is meant to approximate a true cross-validation score by penalizing model complexity.
-The final result is a set of terms that is nonlinear in the original feature space, may include interactions, and is likely to generalize well.
+The final result is a set of basis functions that is nonlinear in the original feature space, may include interactions, and is likely to generalize well.